CORPORATE GOVERNANCE

 The Nominations and Remuneration Committee is appointed by the Board of Directors of the company to assist in fulfilling its responsibility to the company’s shareholders relating to the company’s selection, nomination, performance, remuneration and succession of directors.

 The Nominations and Remuneration Committee shall determine a remuneration structure for the Board of Directors and members of the sub-committees.
-The remuneration rates shall be subject to an annual review in February and any increases submitted to the Board of Directors for presentation at the Annual General Meeting for shareholder approval.
+The remuneration rates shall be subject to an annual review in February and any increases shall be submitted to the Board of Directors for presentation at the Annual General Meeting for shareholder approval.

 The aim of the Nominations and Remuneration Committee is to: